Azure/azure-powershell/src/DataBox/examples/New-AzDataBoxJob.md

 PwshManagedDisk WestUS   DeviceOrdered ImportToAzure DataBox None         NonScheduled Microsoft.Azure.PowerShell.Cmdlets.DataBox.Models.Api20210301.DataBoxJobDetails
 ```

-{{Creates a databox import job with managed disk account
+Creates a databox import job with managed disk account.
+For any failure re-run with $DebugPreference = "Continue" as mentioned in example 1

 ### Example 4: Creates a databox import job with user assigned identity